Ghotet/Ghotet/README.md

 # Ghotet

-I build tools for people who’d rather control their systems than trust them.
+I build tools for people who like to take control of their systems, not just rely on them.

-I’m currently focused on automation, Windows debloat scripting, local LLMs, and building a self-repairing AI assistant stack.
-Everything I make is designed to be modular, offline-first, and under your control—no cloud lock-in, no marketing fluff.
+Right now, I’m diving into automation, Windows debloating, local LLMs, and creating a self-repairing AI assistant stack.
+Everything I make is modular, offline-first, and fully in your hands — no cloud lock-ins or unnecessary fluff.

 ## Focus Areas